The Best YouTube and Bilibili Channels for Learning Chinese

 Chinese YouTube Account

-To create the best immersion environment, you should start by making a new YouTube account that is only for watching videos in your target language.
-If you don’t have a second Google account that you can use for this, I suggest following the instructions linked below for creating a Google account that will also allow you to access the Taiwanese Google Play Store and apps in Chinese.
-Once you have an account you’d like to use, find a few YouTube channels in your target language to subscribe to; you can find some channels to start with below.
+A common mistake I see among language learners is that instead of watching videos in their target language, they will often get distracted by watching videos in English.
+It’s all too common for learners to watch a bunch of videos in English on how to learn their target language, instead of watching videos in their target language.
+I know how it is, I’m guilty of this too.
+To create the best environment for language learning, you should start by making a new YouTube account that is only for watching videos in your target language.
+If you don’t have a second Google account that you can use for this, I suggest following the instructions linked below to create a Google account that will also allow you to access the Taiwanese Google Play Store and apps in Chinese.
+Once you have an account you’d like to use, find a few YouTube channels in your target language to subscribe to — you can find some channels to start with below.
 Only subscribe to channels in your target language.
 When a video appears on your home page in a language other than Chinese, click on the three dots under the video and select “don’t recommend channel.”
 For more details on this, watch the video below.
 You can also use Trancy or Language Reactor to help you understand videos as you watch them.
 Click the link below if you’re not already familiar with them.

 Beginner